diogotcorreia/master-thesis/docs/proposal/proposal.typ

 The student has a strong background in the subject both through courses and research experience.
 Diogo has taken the DD2525 Language-Based Security course, given by Prof.
-Musard, and has been part of the LangSec group since September 2024 where he has been researching prototype pollution in JavaScript.
+Musard, where he has learned about static and dynamic code analysis, and has been part of the LangSec group since September 2024 where he has been researching prototype pollution in JavaScript.

 = Suggested Examiner at KTH
 // [You may suggest an examiner at KTH.
 State if you have been in contact
 // with the examiner and received a preliminary expression of interest to
 // serve as examiner.]

+#text(fill: red)[None (yet)]

 = Suggested Supervisor at KTH
 // [You may suggest a supervisor at KTH.
 State if you have been in